Hospitality and Tourism: Great Degrees for Portable Careers

 - Historical Sites

-A degree in hospitality can even provide opportunities to work for yourself by starting your own business such as running a vacation property or working as a hospitality consultant.
-A hospitality degree is available as an associate degree, bachelor’s, or a master’s.
+A Degree in Hospitality and Tourism can even provide opportunities to work for yourself by starting your own business such as running a vacation property or working as a hospitality consultant.
+A Hospitality and Tourism Degree is available as an associate degree, bachelor’s, or a master’s.
 There are also a variety of certifications available such as industry education in hospitality fundamentals and operations, or food and beverage management.

-A degree (and certifications) in hospitality will qualify the recipient for a wide variety of jobs across many businesses.
+A Degree in Hospitality and Tourism is not hard!
+Earning a Hospitality and Tourism Degree will qualify the recipient for a wide variety of jobs across many businesses.
 This is an especially great career path for military spouses as they are certain to secure excellent job opportunities across their many moves.
 Don’t forget about the MyCAA Program for military spouses; for more info click here.

-Jobs you can obtain with an Associate Degree in Hospitality:
+Jobs with an Associate Degree in Hospitality and Tourism

 - First-Line Supervisor of Gambling Services Workers– directly supervise and coordinate activities of workers in assigned gambling areas.
 Median annual salary: $52,000.